-- a. are currently certified as a Critical Access Behavioral Healthcare Agency (CABHA); - b. meet the provider qualification policies, procedures, and standards established by NC Medicaid; - meet the provider qualification policies, procedures, and standards established by the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMHDDSAS); and - d. fulfill the requirements of 10A NCAC 27G.
+- a. are currently certified as a Critical Access Behavioral Healthcare Agency (CABHA); - b. meet the provider qualification policies, procedures, and standards established by NC Medicaid; - c. meet the provider qualification policies, procedures, and standards established by the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMHDDSAS); and - d. fulfill the requirements of 10A NCAC 27G.

 These policies and procedures set forth the administrative, financial, clinical, quality improvement, and information services infrastructure necessary to provide services.
 Provider organizations shall demonstrate that they meet these standards by being credentialed by the Local Management Entity (LME).
 As part of the endorsement, the provider must notify the LME-MCO of the therapies, practices, or models that the provider has chosen to implement.
-Additionally, within one year of enrollment as a provider with NC Medicaid, the organization shall achieve national accreditation with at least one of the designated accreditation within three years of their enrollment date.)
-The organization shall be established as a legally constituted entity capable of meeting all of the requirements of the Provider Endorsement, Medicaid Enrollment Agreement, Medicaid Bulletins, and service implementation standards.
+Additionally, within one year of enrollment as a provider with NC Medicaid, the organization shall achieve national accreditation with at least one of the designated accrediting agencies.
+(Providers who were enrolled prior to July 1, 2008, shall have achieved national accreditation within three years of their enrollment date.)
+The organization shall be established as a legally constituted entity capable of meeting all of the requirements of the Provider Endorsement, Medicaid Bulletins, and service implementation standards.